AndersDeath/diary2/000-current.md

 # 13 March - Monday - 165 day of immigration

 Today I was working on current tasks.
 I did a lot of things today.
 I did sport and meditation and some coding exploring.
 I had a interview with recharge company.
 A guy from Nigeria had a conversation with me that was very cool and nice.
 I think it was the easiest tech conversation for last three years.
 Let's see what we will have soon.
 I made a release of Holy Theory that is also good.
 The weather here is awesome.
 Yerevan's spring is amazing.
 After living in Saint-Petersburg this place looks much more attractive.
 From another side I miss home very much. i dream about time when it will be possible.
 I like weather here, but I cannot get home feeling, do you know what mean?
 I really want to sit in my car and drive a circle around neighborhood.
 Survey I want to record pppodcast in usual and convenient way.
 Sadly it's impossible for now.
 Maybe in the future I will obtain this possibility.

+# 14 March - Monday - 166 day of immigration